Tomato-Time/TomatoTime/planning/user_stories.md

 3. As a student, I want to go to a website that's not distracting, so that I stay focused while I study.
 4. As a student, I want to be reminded to take breaks, so that I don't get overwhelmed with my homework.
 5. As a student, I want to be able to use the same Pomodoro timer with my friends, so that we could study together.
-6. As a student, I want to be able to use the same Pomodoro timer with my friends, so that we could study together.

 -**Office Worker:**